Currynomics/docs/docs/asset/technology/management.md

     * Receivable
     * Liability

 This information is used to calculate the NAV per asset.
-The sum of all asset NAVs makes up the total NAV used to calculate the currency value.
+The sum of all asset NAVs makes up the total NAV defining the Redcurry token value.

-This aggregation and derivation of essential information are done by accountants and asset managers belonging to separate organizations across geography and countries with independent interests, goals, and liabilities - decentralized actors.
+This aggregation and derivation of essential information is done by accountants and asset managers belonging to separate organizations in various regions and countries with independent interests, goals, and responsibilities.

 Each actor works on their asset portfolio to derive the correct set of essential information and to publish that on-chain.
 This process introduces a natural level of decentralization.